peteroupc/html3dutil/tutorials/paths.md

 creates elliptical arcs, and the "Z" command closes the path.
 If the letters are lower-cased, X and Y coordinates are relative to the current position.

-For more information, see the {@link GraphicsPath.fromString} method documentation.
+For more information, see the {@link H3DU.GraphicsPath.fromString} method documentation.
 That method is also how you create a 2D path from an SVG path string, as in this
 example:

-    var path = GraphicsPath.fromString("M50,20C230,245,233,44,22,44")
+    var path = H3DU.GraphicsPath.fromString("M50,20C230,245,233,44,22,44")

 ### Building Paths <a id=Building_Paths></a>

-The other way to make paths is to call the `GraphicsPath` constructor and call methods to add path segments to the path.
+The other way to make paths is to call the `H3DU.GraphicsPath` constructor and call methods to add path segments to the path.

-The `GraphicsPath` object stores a current position and a starting position, and many methods don't have you specify a starting position, to cover the common case of drawing a series of connected lines and curves.
+The `H3DU.GraphicsPath` object stores a current position and a starting position, and many methods don't have you specify a starting position, to cover the common case of drawing a series of connected lines and curves.